Azure information system components and boundaries

 Separate IT teams are responsible for operations and maintenance of these networks.

 Azure is a cloud computing platform and infrastructure for building, deploying, and managing applications and services through a network of datacenters.
 Microsoft manages these datacenters.
 Based on the number of resources you specify, Azure creates virtual machines (VMs) based on resource need.
-These VMs run on an Azure hypervisor, which is designed for use in the cloud and is not accessible to the public.
+These VMs run on an Azure hypervisor, which is designed for use in the cloud and isn't accessible to the public.

-On each Azure physical server node, there is a hypervisor that runs directly over the hardware.
+On each Azure physical server node, there's a hypervisor that runs directly over the hardware.
 The hypervisor divides a node into a variable number of guest VMs.
 Each node also has one root VM, which runs the host operating system.
 Windows Firewall is enabled on each VM.
 You define which ports are addressable by configuring the service definition file.
 These ports are the only ones open and addressable, internally or externally.
 All traffic and access to the disk and network is mediated by the hypervisor and root operating system.

 At the host layer, Azure VMs run a customized and hardened version of the latest Windows Server.
 Azure uses a version of Windows Server that includes only those components necessary to host VMs.
 This improves performance and reduces attack surface.
 Machine boundaries are enforced by the hypervisor, which doesn't depend on the operating system security.